 Homeland Security: Master of Science Degree

-The Master of Science in Homeland Security examines the effort by governments to protect their territory and interests from hazards and disasters, whether internal or external, natural and human made.
-Aligned with the University’s land-grant mission of service to the community, the Homeland Security program focuses on community preparedness, response and recovery from catastrophic events.
+The Master of Science in Homeland Security examines the effort by governments to protect their territory and interests from hazards and disasters, whether internal or external, natural or human made.
+Aligned with the university’s land-grant mission of service to the community, the Homeland Security program focuses on community preparedness, response, and recovery from catastrophic events.
 On the UDC campus, the Homeland Security curriculum emphasizes the use of computer-based models to analyze issues in homeland security, with coursework that is grounded in contemporary methods and strategies.
 The program’s focus on research allows students to develop skills in quantitative and qualitative research methods, and prepares them for careers in analytics and operational work.

 Student Learning Objectives

 Upon completion of requirements in the Homeland Security program, students will be able to:

 - Differentiate between the diverse branches of homeland security and their applicable governing laws, regulations, policies, procedures, and issues;

 - Identify and analyze the ethical consequences of action (or inaction) in situations that impact homeland security;

 - Evaluate the tension between national security concerns and the constraints imposed by constitutionally based individual rights and liberties; and